rdkmaster/j-lunker/README.md

 - **GFW troubles free**: This is the main reason why I create j-lunker.
 The GFW has been making a lot of troubles, including sharing and evaluating codes online with plunker.
 The readers of Jigsaw's demo code complain a lot about this.
 - **Faster network access**: I deployed an instance of j-lunker in the mainland of China, which is most of Jigsaw's document readers are located at, they will be happy if the demo code shows and evaluates faster.
 - **Evaluate codes to authorized readers, but not for everyone**: J-lunker is very very lightweight, and quite easy to [deploy](https://github.com/rdkmaster/j-lunker#how-to-deploy), it can even deployed with a PC!
 And therefor, you can use j-lunker within a contained and secure environment.
-Because of this, you do not need to worry the codes are stolen by someone unexpected or by plunker itself when sending then to plunker.
+Because of this, you do not need to worry the codes are stolen by someone unexpected or by plunker itself when sending them to plunker.

 J-lunker is a better choice for you if you are having one of these reasons.